Operational Policy 2.4 – Planning for school sites

 What triggered the review of Development Control Policy 2.4?

-Development Control Policy 2.4 was adopted in 1998 and this review was an opportunity to address a number of identified issues with its implementation, including:
+Development Control Policy 2.4 was first adopted in 1998.
+The review provided the opportunity to address the following identified issues with its implementation:

 Where does OP2.4 apply?